Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 They arrive and depart from this bus stop above Fenqihu Old Street on weekdays, and this bus stop 5 minutes down the road on weekends and in cherry blossom season (March to April).

-Therefore, it’s best to line up around 30 minutes early for the bus to improve your chance of getting a seat.
+Therefore, for all other buses leaving Fenqihu, it’s best to line up around 30 minutes early for the bus to improve your chance of getting a seat.
 Make sure to go to the correct bus stop for weekdays vs weekends/cherry blossoms season.

 Where to Stay in Fenqihu